Electoral Services Annual Canvass 2025

 Stage 1 – Data Matching

-• The Electoral Register is sent securely to the Department of Working Pensions (DWP) database to be matched in June.
+• The Electoral Register is sent securely to the Department for Work and Pensions (DWP) database to be matched in June.
 Electors names and address will be matched against National Insurance details and the information held by the DWP.
-In addition to this an ERO has the discretion to use local data (e.g. Council Tax records) to perform a matching exercise as well.
+In addition to this an Electoral Registration Officer (ERO) has the discretion to use local data (e.g. Council Tax records) to perform a matching exercise as well.

 • Student Halls of Residence, Care homes, Nursing Homes and all other properties that have a responsible person i.e. a duty manager will be sent down Route 3 canvass.